Performance & Video

 Why Upgrade to a Blu-ray Player?

-The top performers in our review are Sony's BDP-S6700, the Gold Award winner; Samsung's UBD-K8500, the Silver Award winner; and Sony's BDP-S6500, the Bronze Award winner.
-Here's more on choosing a Blu-Ray player to meet your home entertainment center's needs, along with detail on how we arrived at our Blu-ray player ratings.
+The top performers in our review are the Sony's BDP-S6700, the Samsung's UBD-K8500 and the Sony's BDP-S6500.
+Here's more on choosing a Blu-ray player to meet your home entertainment center's needs, along with detail on how we arrived at our Blu-ray player ratings.

 While older DVD players are hamstrung with middling standard definition images, Blu-ray players boast features and image quality that can match the performance of top HDTVs.
 Most Blu-ray players can also integrate with other home theater hardware like speakers with ease.

 For users who want minimal clutter, Blu-ray players can be the perfect complement to an HDTV and turn your family room into a true home theater.
 Our home theater speakers section highlights options if you want to pair your home television and Blu-ray player with dedicated audio hardware.
 For additional information, you can check out our reviews on 3D Blu-ray players.

 Blu-ray Players: What We Tested, What We Found